-A Support Broker is personal ally hired by an adult with a disability to help create and implement life plans, manage budgets, supervise support staff, negotiate rates for supports, network within the community, and expand the circle of friends and other allies in the community.
+A Support Broker is personally hired by a young or adult person with a disability and their family to help create and implement life plans, manage budgets,hire, train and supervise support staff, negotiate rates for supports, network within the community, and expand the circle of friends and other allies in the community.
 The ideal Support Broker is a creative, multi-talented, well-connected individual with the skills to support and promote the rights, needs, and talents of individuals with disabilities.
-The Support Broker’s role is uniquely defined by each adult for whom they work.
+The Support Broker’s role is uniquely defined by each person and/or family for whom they work.

 Support Brokerage is not a standardized or fixed service delivered equally to each person with a disability.
 Instead, the role of the Support Broker is to assist each individual to live the life they choose.
 In other words, the “job description” for a Support Broker will vary depending on the needs and desires of each individual employer.
-It is the adult with a disability and his circle of support that determine the specifics of a Support Broker’s responsibilities.
+It is the adult with a disability, family and her/his circle of support that determine the specifics of a Support Broker’s responsibilities.

-To become an effective Support Broker, self-advocates believe that the following skill set is needed:
+To become an effective Support Broker, Advocates believe that the following skill set is needed:

 Skills: To be an effective Support Broker you will need to develop a strong skill set.
-You will need to understand “the system” and how it works, how to negotiate rates, bill for supports using a fiscal intermediary, write support plans, host Circle of Support meetings, conduct person-centered plans, find jobs, etc. But most importantly, you must be a careful listener.
+You will need to understand “the system” and how it works, how to negotiate rates, bill for supports using a fiscal intermediary, write support plans, host circle of support meetings, facilitate person-centered planning meetings, find jobs, etc. But most importantly, you must be a careful listener.

-You need to hear what your employer needs and wants.
-In relation to others, you need to be an effective advocate, communicator, and a thoughtful diplomat.
+You need to hear what your employer (person with a disability) needs and wants.
+In relation to others, you need to be an effective advocate, good listener, communicator, and a thoughtful diplomat.

 Attitudes: People with disabilities are all too often surrounded by unmotivated help.
 As a Broker, it is vitally important that you enjoy what you do, be enthusiastic and positive.
-It is important to show a genuine interest in your employer and to take them seriously.
+It is important to show a genuine interest in your employer (person with a disability) and to take them seriously.
 A sense of humor is also helpful.
-Many of the changes that you will participate in as Support Broker are exciting.
+Many of the changes that you will participate in as a Support Broker are exciting.
 Therefore, be excited!!
-Enjoy the opportunity to serve People with Disabilities and help others join the celebration of Self-Determination for all.
+Enjoy the opportunity to serve people with disabilities and help others join the celebration of Self-Determination for all.